Online Booking for Courses & Conferences

 17 May 2016

-This course is designed to help schools understand the integrated inspection process and how they can best prepare themselves for such an inspection.
+This course is designed to help schools understand the compliance inspection process and how they can best prepare themselves for such an inspection.

 Independent Minds: from Rhetoric to Reality